 After two weeks, run down your checklist again.
 Did you notice improvements?
 If so, why go back?
 If not, maybe you’re fine eating plants if you want them.

 The specifics of eating like this can be a little tricky, and often individual adjustments need to be made with calories, macronutrient ratios, pre-existing deficiencies or imbalances elucidated by lab testing, optimizing GKI (glucose-ketone index), etc. If you want some help getting started, shoot me a message on the contact page and we can set up a free 15-minute call to see if it would be a good fit.
 Or if you're ready to go, go to the "Coaching" page and sign up.
 You’ll get me on the phone once a week to go through everything and make individualized adjustments to make sure you’re on the right track.

 Feel free to leave your questions or thoughts in the comment section.

 Or, you can join the discussion of this article on my Instagram here.

-And on a related note, here's some great reads about the nonsense plant based Netflix documentary "The Game Changers"
+And on a related note, here are some great reads about the nonsense plant-based Netflix documentary "The Game Changers"

 "Debunking the Game Changers" from carnivoremd.com